pmuens/awesome-serverless/README.md

 - [Handling traffic spikes without wasting money - Part 1](https://medium.com/@patrick_16434/handling-traffic-spikes-without-wasting-money-part-1-22f26067da77) - Part 1 of the blog post series about the startup ["Poang"](https://www.poang.com) using serverless technologies to handle their growth.
 - [Handling traffic spikes without wasting money - Part 2](https://medium.com/@patrick_16434/handling-traffic-spikes-without-wasting-money-part-2-b39a25d780f0) - Part 2 of the blog post series about the startup ["Poang"](https://www.poang.com) using serverless technologies to handle their growth.
 - [VMware hires OpenFaaS founder](https://thenewstack.io/vmware-hires-openfaas-founder-dell-drops-code-initiative-2/) - Post about VMWares recent hire of Alex Ellis who will now work fulltime on OpenFaaS.
+- [Implementing a serverless batch file processing application - Part 1](https://medium.com/@uditharosha/implementing-a-serverless-batch-file-processing-application-11cafd11f073) - Part 1 of the blog post series on how to implement a serverless batch file processing application.

 ## Screencasts